AnnaSeDab/Fithub2/README.md

 - Buy merchandise
 - Buy gym equipment
 - Create a profile to allow me to check out quicker in the future
-- Buy a frtness plan I can follow at home
+- Buy a fitness plan I can follow at home
 - Follow fitness plan and mark my progress on the page
 - Find a gym I could go to